 Admitted with Support

-Those of you admitted with a guarantee of support should plan on attending the research fair.
+Those of you admitted with a guarantee of support should plan on attending the Graduate Research Fair on Monday, August 14, 2023.
 Also be pro-active (before the Research Fair) in reaching out to faculty members regarding an RA position for the Fall & Spring semester.

 Admitted without Support

 If you were admitted without a guarantee of support, you should plan on paying for all costs associated with attending UNC-CH.
 The chances of getting support are difficult to predict and you should not count on it.
 Information on the cost of attending UNC-CH can be here: http://studentaid.unc.edu/cost-of-attendance/gradprofessional/

 If you are assigned a position, you will be reimbursed for your in-state tuition and will have the opportunity to enroll in the RA/TA (GSHIP) health insurance program.
 See information on Tuition Remission (out-of-state portion of your tuition bill).